tomcuel/AdventOfCode-2021-C-libin103/README.md

 - https://perso.ensta-paris.fr/~chapoutot/teaching/in103/refman/index.html
 - because it will allow me to code in C without the difficulty of having to code every graph traversal such as DFS or BFS, and also stacks, heap, queue, sets, …
 - It wasn't very useful for me for most of the time, but sometimes it does help a lot
-- using makefile will be easier to compile the C code, the one here will only work for me
+- using makefile will be easier to compile the C code, the one here will only work for me, you just need to update the path where the library is for you